GeorgeOrfanidis/digital_image_processing_hw1/README.md

 # Digital Image Processing - Homework 1
-MATLAB requirement that implements the following requirements:
+MATLAB LiveScript that implements the following requirements:

 <ol type="a">
   <li>read an image (*) into a workspace variable.</li>
   <li>display the image.</li>